archivesunleashed/archivesunleashed.org/content/aut/datathon.md

 A few other things to keep in mind:

-- Each collection's directory will have a `warcs` directory containing all of it's ARCs/WARCs
+- Each collection's directory will have a `warcs` directory containing all of its ARCs/WARCs
 - Each collection's directory will have a `derivatives` directory containing the scholarly derivatives created on <https://cloud.archivesunleashed.org>.
 - More info about those files can be found here: <https://cloud.archivesunleashed.org/derivatives>.